 Vitamin C Deficiency

 Deficiency in vitamin C may lead to the development of diseases such as scurvy which can be life threatening.
-Vitamin C deficiency can also be a cause of malnutrition or poor diet that lacks nutritious food sources such as fruits and vegetables.
+Vitamin C deficiency can also be a cause of malnutrition.
 Here are the following signs and symptoms if you have low vitamin C levels:

 - Connective tissue defects (internal bleeding, gingivitis) - Corkscrew-shaped body hair - Poor immune function - Impaired wound healing - Red patches on the skin - Dry and rough skin - Weakened bones - Depression - Fatigue - Anemia

 1. Boosts Immunity.
-Contains strong antioxidant properties that can boost your immunity and make your body's natural defences stronger.
-Having the right supply of vitamin C every day can protect your cells from free radicals as well as reducing your chances of having infections and chronic disease.
+Has antioxidant properties that boost your immunity and make your body's natural defenses stronger.
+It can protect cells from free radicals as well as reducing chances of having infections and chronic disease.

 2. Heart Health.
-When it comes to heart health vitamin C plays a major role in protecting your heart from coronary heart disease as well as other heart problems.
+Plays a major role in protecting your heart from heart problems.
 Studies have shown that it is effective in lowering high blood pressure which prevents peripheral artery disease and stroke.

 3. Respiratory Health.
-Researches prove that vitamin C protects the lungs and lowers the risk of developing respiratory diseases such as bronchitis, pneumonia and chronic obstructive pulmonary disease or COPD.
+Protects the lungs and lowers the risk of developing respiratory diseases such as bronchitis and pneumonia.
 This vitamin is essential for you to have healthier lungs and proper respiratory function.

 5. Promotes Brain Health.
-Since vitamin C is an effective antioxidant, it helps counteract stress and toxins that are related to mental decline.
-It is also proven to help in the removal of free radicals that can build up in the brain which is linked to dementia such as Alzheimer's and Parkinson's disease.
+An effective antioxidant that counteract stress and toxins that are related to mental decline.
+Proven to help in the removal of free radicals that can build up in the brain which is linked to dementia.

 6. Healthy Skin.
-A lot of skincare products today contain vitamin C that gives long term effects by repairing and regenerating damaged skin from collagen loss and sun exposure.
+Heals damaged skin from collagen loss and sun exposure.
 Studies show that it helps boost the production of collagen and prevents the early signs of ageing, making your skin smooth and glowing.

 8. Enhances Mood.
-Research shows that vitamin C enhances mood because people who have low levels of it often feel tired or depressed.
-Also, prevent mood swings for it is essential in the production of serotonin or the happy chemical which is involved in controlling your mood and prevents irritability.
+Enhances mood because people who have low levels of it often feel tired or depressed.
+Also, prevent mood swings for it is essential in the production of serotonin or the happy chemical.

 9. Eye Health.
-It can help promote eye health and reduce the risk of developing cataracts, glaucoma as well as age-related macular degeneration because of its effective antioxidant properties.
-Vitamin C also supports healthy blood vessels including the capillaries in the retina.
+Promote eye health and reduce the risk of developing cataracts, glaucoma as well as age-related macular degeneration because of its effective antioxidant properties.

 Also remember that vitamin C is sensitive to light, air, and heat so consuming vegetables that are raw or minimally cooked, increases their vitamin C content.
-Here are the following foods that are rich in ascorbic acid and can provide you for your daily supply of the vitamin:
+Here are the following foods that are rich in ascorbic acid:

-Always remember that before taking any kind of dietary supplements you need to consult first your healthcare professional even if it is approved as GRAS or generally recognized as safe by the Food and Drug Administration for it may cause adverse effects and affect your health.
+Always remember that before taking any kind of supplements, consult first your healthcare professional even if it is generally recognized as safe by the Food and Drug Administration for it may cause adverse effects.

 Natural and Synthetic